The Student Experience

 Frequently Asked 💬

+Group transportation, including pre-paid rideshares and carpooling will be provided to and from each lesson.
 Riders with their own transportation are welcome to use it and are eligible for car pool incentives if they commit to driving members of their Lesson Pod each week.

 Additional riding opportunities may be available at added costs and billed monthly.
-Riders who progress to post-season competition (Regions, Zones, etc.) will be billed per horse show.

 Maybe.
 Private boarding for personal horses depends on availability of stalls.
 Contact us to better understand current openings.